sdornel/1904-text-searcher/README.md

      ^ WIP needs to be updated

 To view the text in its entirety:
-- cat transliterated.lowercase.txt
+- cat transliterated_lowercase.txt

 If searching for "egō eimi" via mac/linux terminal:
-- grep "egō eimi" transliterated.lowercase.txt
+- grep "egō eimi" transliterated_lowercase.txt

-To count the occurrences of the phrase "egō eimi" in transliterated.lowercase.txt, you can use the grep command with the -c option.
+To count the occurrences of the phrase "egō eimi" in transliterated_lowercase.txt, you can use the grep command with the -c option.
 This will count the number of matching lines:
-- grep -c "egō eimi" transliterated.lowercase.txt
+- grep -c "egō eimi" transliterated_lowercase.txt

 If you want to ensure that you're counting exact word matches and not partial matches (e.g., pantokratōros), use grep with the -w option:
-- grep -cw "pantokratōr" transliterated.lowercase.txt
+- grep -cw "pantokratōr" transliterated_lowercase.txt

 To highlight occurrences of the string in the output, use (assuming your terminal does not already highlight by default):
-- grep --color=always "egō eimi" transliterated.lowercase.txt
+- grep --color=always "egō eimi" transliterated_lowercase.txt